- Religion and Philosophy»

 16th SUNDAY IN ORDINARY TIME, YEAR A

-Superheroes.
-Nowadays, people are so into superheroes so much so that the movie industry is earning millions or even billions of dollars just to satisfy public demand.
-Though the profit might seem to dwindle a bit, still superhero movies continue to sell in the industry.
-But what is it with superheroes that people are so attracted to?
-One thing's for sure, it is POWER!
+Speaking of power, nowadays, people are so into superhero movies so much so that the movie industry is earning millions or even billions of dollars just to satisfy public demand.
+And what attracts us to those movies is something that we yearn for.
+Something which we thought, we might not have!
 As people in these trying times try so hard to cope with daily challenges, they too, realize that they are running out of power.
 People are getting desperate to such an extent that they resort to superheroes as a form of escape.

 But, power is a gift and in order for us to earn that gift, we have to work for it.
 To earn that gift takes time … to earn that gift takes patience!
 The parables we hear this Sunday speak about such gift.
 Jesus invites us to understand discipleship as gift, which gives us the power to attain our ultimate goal to establish the Kingdom of God.
 Three points from our readings this Sunday: